-The Repeater antennas of DB0EAT-B, DB0EAT-C and DB0EAT-L - top section on a stainless steel construction:
+The Repeater antennas of my repeaters DB0EAT-B, DB0EAT-C and DB0EAT-L are now on a new stainless steel construction on top:

 My RF-Lab in the basement:

-The Amplifier room in our basement - no fans in my shack upstairs any longer....
+The Amplifier Room in our basement - no fan-noise or heat in my shack upstairs any longer....

 My little mechanical workshop in our basement:

-Certainly Hamradio is not the only hobby in my life - there are a couple more....unfortunately my time is limited :-)
+Certainly Hamradio is not my only hobby - there are a couple more....unfortunately my time is limited :-)

-Just one other: Riding my BMW K1200RS - here with Dirk, DL4BAM (right).
+One other is riding my BMW K1200RS - here with Dirk, DL4BAM (on right).
 Picture taken during our last tour 2013 in Dorumersiel:

 And here is our final trip in 2014 on October 4th: After visiting Jens, DK8MIL and Reinhard, DL6BC we moved on to the North Sea coast...

 Dirk, DL4BAM (on left) and Chris, DL6CL (on right) in Wilhemshaven.......Banana-Boat Ice-Cream at its finest!

 Ready to start our trip back home - what a great day in Schlicktown-City!